Frequently Asked Questions

 How Long Will The Session Last?

 You can choose the duration/length of your session.
 A 90-minute session is recommended, and many people prefer a sixty- to a 90-minute session for optimal relaxation.
-You can also choose a 120-minute session.
+You can also choose a 120-, 150-, or 180-minute session.
 Shorter sessions (20 minutes and 30 minutes) are also available for partial body massage.

 Please allow some pre-session interview time and post-session relaxing time, besides the session time you select (usually 15-25 minutes in total).